rozbb/fantastic-snarks-homework/README.md

 Standard messaging etiquette applies:

 1. Do not ask to ask a question.
 Just ask.
 2. State your problem as clearly as possible.
-Ideally, reduce your problem to a minimum failing testcase, ie a small snippet of valid code that exemplifies your problem, and fails in the same way your real code fails.
+Ideally, reduce your problem to a minimum failing testcase, i.e., a small snippet of valid code that exemplifies your problem, and fails in the same way your real code fails.
 The [Rust Playground](https://play.rust-lang.org) is a nice place to to construct a minimum failing testcase and share a link to.
 3. Do not spam the channel.
 It may take a while to get an answer.
 If it has been a long time since you asked and you've gotten no response, a single "bump" message is appropriate.

 Note: If you are reading this again because you are hitting a problem, at this point you may wish this assignment was not in Rust.
 The alternative was one of a few special purpose language for SNARKs.
 They are slightly simpler.
 But there is no community to ask for help at all.